evertrust/ansible-role-horizon/README.md

 For a single Horizon instance (no High Availability), configure only one node in `horizon_nodes`.
 The role will:
 - Only open HTTP, HTTPS, and SSH ports
-- Not open Pekko cluster ports
+- Not open Akka cluster ports
 - Configure Horizon without cluster formation

 ### High Availability Deployment

 For a clustered Horizon deployment (2-5 nodes), configure multiple nodes in `horizon_nodes`.
 The role will:
-- Open all required ports including Pekko cluster ports
+- Open all required ports including Akka cluster ports
 - Configure nodes to automatically discover each other
 - Enable split-brain resolver for cluster stability
 - Provide redundancy and load distribution